aakriiti2504/PyBer_Analysis/README.md

 ![4](https://user-images.githubusercontent.com/23488019/143162234-4c918f21-d54e-4cae-9ee8-374f420de4f3.PNG)

-9) In deliverable 2, reading the merged dataframe and using groupby() to create a new dataframe showing th esum of the fares for each date where the indices are the city type and date.
+9) In deliverable 2, reading the merged dataframe and using groupby() to create a new dataframe showing the sum of the fares for each date where the indices are the city type and date.

 ![5](https://user-images.githubusercontent.com/23488019/143162243-c7373e61-959d-4500-aa34-7d6ea4bb8972.PNG)